Is dirt and dinginess making your textured ceiling an eyesore? Follow this basic cleaning process to restore the interior’s brightness.

 STEP 1: Set up the room.

-- Vacuum: Using the attachments on your vacuum, pick up surface dust and cobwebs.
+Vacuum: Using the attachments on your vacuum, pick up surface dirt and cobwebs.
 Choose the broadest brush attachment you can find, one that doesn’t have any hard plastic components that might chip or harm your paint.
 You can operate while standing on the ground if your vacuum has a long handle.
 If you opt to use a stepladder, go slowly up and down with your machine in tow.

 STEP 3: Before addressing stains, test a cleaner on a hidden section of the ceiling.